Intensive Therapy

 Targeted Goals

-Common targeted goals of intensive therapy relate to: balance, coordination and motor control, walking speed, stability, and efficiency, decrease falls, head and trunk control, endurance, strength, functional transfers, and mobility (rolling, crawling, walking).
+Common targeted goals of intensive therapy relate to: balance, coordination and motor control, walking speed and efficiency, stability, decreasing falls, head and trunk control, endurance, strength, functional transfers, and mobility (rolling, crawling, walking).

-Intensive Therapy may be recommended after surgery or a growth spurt, during the summer for school-aged children, to maximize early intervention or simply to achieve a targeted physical therapy goal.
+Intensive Therapy may be recommended after surgery or a growth spurt, to maximize early intervention, or simply to achieve a targeted physical therapy goal.

 More Therapy